It’s a question we all must contend with: how do we waste less food at home?

 Let’s take a look at some tips to better plan, store, and eat our foods.

-- Making a plan – Products in grocery stores are designed to trigger us to unconsciously purchase things we don’t need.
+- Making a plan – Products in grocery stores are designed to unconsciously trigger us into purchase things we don’t need.
 To avoid buying excess food, go to the store with a plan, and try to stick to it.
-If it’s possible, try going to the store when necessary to avoid overstocking your fridge.
-This will you stick to things you need and keep foods fresh.
+If it’s possible, try going to the store only when necessary to avoid overstocking your fridge.
+This will help you stick to things you need and keep foods fresh.
 Try this Meal Prep Mate to find out exactly how much food you need to buy.

-- Imperfect foods – Shoppers often overlook foods that are odd shapes and sizes.
-However, these foods are just as edible and nutritious!
-Often, these foods are cheaper and can be blended up in smoothies and dips or used in stir-fries.
-Try the Avocado Pesto, a great way to use excess greens and herbs!
+- Imperfect foods – Shoppers often overlook foods that are oddly shaped or “abnormally” sized.
+However, these foods are just as edible and nutritious as their “standard” counterparts!
+These foods are often priced more cheaply, and no one will notice their quirky appearance once they’re blended up in smoothies or dips or cooked up in a stir-fry.
+This Avocado Pesto is a great way to use excess greens and herbs!

-- The best storage – Learning how to stock and store things in your fridge properly will help keep things fresher longer.
+- The best storage – Learning how to properly stock and store items in your fridge will help you keep them fresher, longer.
 Make sure your refrigerator has a thermometer to keep track of proper temperatures.
 To make sure foods last longer, keep the temperature at 40 Fahrenheit or lower.
-Upper shelves tend to be warmer to store drinks or leftovers, while the lower shelf is usually the coldest for meats, seafood, and other proteins.
-Click here to learn more about how long things last or how best to store your favorite foods.
+Upper shelves tend to be warmer, so that’s the best place to store drinks or leftovers.
+The lower shelf is usually the coldest, making it the best area for meats, seafood, and other proteins.
+This article is full of great information about how long things last and how best to store your favorite foods.

-- Using the freezer – The freezer is a great place to store unused fruits or vegetables to extend their life.
-With a little prep, you can use these frozen goodies for months.
-Try storing chopped produce in reusable freezer-safe bags or storing blended greens in ice cube trays for a boost of greens in your next smoothie.
-Try the Nice Cream, a perfect treat for those overripe bananas!
+- Using the freezer – The freezer is a perfect place to extend the life of unused fruits or vegetables.
+With a little prep, frozen goodies can stay usable for months.
+Try storing chopped produce in reusable freezer-safe bags or storing blended greens in ice cube trays to boost the green content of your next smoothie.
+This Nice Cream, is delicious frozen treat that puts overripe bananas to excellent use.

 For more ways to reduce food waste and transform your fridge, visit https://savethefood.com/ to change the way you think about food.